Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Expand-built-in-archetype-definitions.md

 ## Summary

-You have successfully expanded the archetype(s) by adding or removing configuration settings from the built-in archetype definitions for Enterprise-scale.
+You have successfully expanded the archetype(s) by adding or removing configuration settings from the built-in archetype definitions for your Azure landing zone.

 > TIP: The exact number of resources created depends on the module configuration, but you can expect upwards of 200 resources to be created by this module for a default installation.